strong-roots-capital/od/readme.md

 - fast
     - As fast as you can get with the core libraries
 - transparent
-    - No custom objects representing Date values
+    - Uses standard [JavaScript Date] objects instead of custom objects
 - simple
     - Each function has one job and does it well
 - tested